Types of fine wine

 Fine wines are determined by taste

 You can often taste the difference between mass-produced and fine wine varieties.
 For instance, fine wines tend to be well-balanced and have distinctive flavours.
 You should also be able to recognise the wine’s profile when you taste it.
+Fine Wines are often rated 90+ points from the top wine experts.

 Enjoy the sumptuous delights of fine wine